fathindifa26/face-recognition/README.md

    - Save the changes and close the file.
 5. Download the VGG Face weights file from [Kaggle](https://www.kaggle.com/datasets/evertwydoodt/vgg-face-weights).
 6. Place the downloaded `vgg_face_weights.h5` file in the same directory as the project files.
+7. **Note**: As this application is designed specifically for Macbook, ensure you have the Photo Booth application installed and accessible.
-7. Run the `main.py` script to start the application.
+8. Run the `main.py` script to start the application.
     ```bash
     python main.py
     ```
-8. Follow the on-screen instructions to perform tasks such as taking attendance, registering new users, etc.
+9. Follow the on-screen instructions to perform tasks such as taking attendance, registering new users, etc.

 ## Requirements
+- Macbook
 - Python 3.11
 - OpenCV
 - TensorFlow